 Wildlife Protection/Preservation.
-Our Rangers spend 26 days per month patrolling two-thirds of Kibale National Park in search of snares or signs of other illegal activities.
+In collaboration with the Uganda Wildlife Authority (UWA), our team spends 24 days per month patrolling two-thirds of Kibale National Park in search of snares or signs of other illegal activities.
 Not only do the rangers find and remove hundreds of snares per year, they also identify the areas where hunting and other illegal activities occur within the national park via rigorous data collection protocols.
 While these efforts were initially established to help reduce the number of chimpanzee snare-related injuries, active snare removal benefits all wildlife living in the national park.
 Over the past decade, snaring and other illegal activity within the Kanyawara chimpanzees’ home range has drastically reduced, owing to our high patrol effort and the prevalence of researchers, field assistants, and the Uganda Wildlife Authority.
-However, outside of this area, illegal activity is still problematic, and we are constantly working to reduce these threats to the wildlife and the forest.
+However, outside of this area, illegal activity is still problematic, and we are constantly working with UWA to reduce these threats to the wildlife and the forest.
 While new chimpanzee snare injuries still occur, the location of those injuries are mainly confined to chimpanzees who range in the peripheral areas of their territory, or who immigrate to Kanyawara from other parts of the forest.

 Educational Outreach.
 Our Conservation Education Coordinator works collaboratively with local schools (see The Kasiisi Project) and communities to promote conservation education activities and to encourage alternatives to illegal hunting.
-Our rangers give talks to local school Wildlife Clubs on the problem of snaring in the national park, the negative impacts of human disturbance, and the effects of these issues on local chimpanzee populations and other wildlife.
-We also jointly sponsor an annual conservation-oriented Debate Cup with the Kasiisi Project, which encourages students to think critically about conservation issues that are relevant to their lives through active debate.
+Our team gives talks to local school Wildlife Clubs on the problem of snaring in the national park, the negative impacts of human disturbance, and the effects of these issues on local chimpanzee populations and other wildlife.
+We also organize activities that help students empathize with chimpanzees who have been snared by taping students’ hands to mimic the injuries of a snared individual living at Kanyaw

-To better understand our conservation program and see our rangers in action, please watch the following KSRP short documentary from 2013, funded by Jane Goodall Institute-Netherlands:
+To better understand our conservation program and see our team in action, please watch the short 2013 documentary (posted below), funded by Jane Goodall Institute-Netherlands: